Skip to main content

 node book_review.js

-Next, we will look at adding a query to fetch books and reviews.
+Next, we will explore how to add a query for fetching books and reviews.